kokiTakashiki/omokake/readme.md

 # omokake
 ## about
-How long has it been since the day you bought your smartphone?
+How long has it been since the day you bought your iPhone?

 Photos of your happy days
 or photos that you took when you had an idea